Busty and the Bass

-Busty and the Bass is a Canadian electro-soul and hip hop band from Montreal, Quebec.
-The band is known for its unique brand of music, which incorporates two vocalists, a horn section, and a diverse range of musical genres.
+Busty and the Bass is a music collective founded in Montréal, Canada.
+The group is known for its approach to a diverse range of musical genres, including soul, jazz, R&B, folk, funk, hip hop, and dance music, and for its signature incorporation of its horn section.

-Having met while attending college at McGill University, seven of the nine founding members are still with the band: Evan Crofton a.k.a.
-Alistair Blu (vocals, keyboards, synths), Scott Bevins (trumpet), Chris Vincent (trombone), Louis Stein (guitar), Milo Johnson (bass), Eric Haynes (keyboards, piano) and Julian Trivers (drums).
-To date, Busty and the Bass has put out two EPs, GLAM (2015) and LIFT (2016), and one full-length album, Uncommon Good, which was released on 8 September 2017.
-The band was previously signed to Montreal's Indica Records, along with other notable acts such as Half Moon Run and Phantogram.
+Having met while attending the Schulich School of Music at McGill University in 2011, Busty and the Bass has commercially released two EPs, GLAM (2015) and LIFT (2016), and three full-length albums, Uncommon Good (2017), Eddie (2020), and Forever Never Cares (2023).
+The band was previously signed to Montreal's Indica Records, and signed in 2020 to Toronto-based Arts and Crafts Productions.
+The group was nominated for Breakthrough Group of the Year at the 2024 Juno Awards.

-In 2014, Busty and the Bass beat out hundreds of other musical acts to win CBC and TD Bank's Rock Your Campus competition, earning the title of Canada's Top University Band.
-Since then, the band has toured extensively across Canada, the United States, and Europe, and performed at festivals including Osheaga, Pinkpop, the Montreal International Jazz Festival, and Made in America.
+The band has toured extensively across Canada, the United States, and Europe, and performed at festivals including Osheaga, Pinkpop, the Montreal International Jazz Festival, and Made in America.

 History

-Background

-With each member originating from different parts of North America, the band is composed of three Americans, three Canadians, and two Canadian-American dual citizens.
-The band's Canadian-born members comprise Crofton (Victoria, B.C.), Ferraro (Toronto, Ontario), Haynes (Calgary, Alberta), and Vincent (Mississauga, Ontario).
-Those from the United States include Bevins (Hartford, Connecticut), Johnson (Silver Spring, Maryland), Stein (New York, New York), and Trivers (Los Angeles, California).

 2011–2014: Formation and early years

-All members of the band were students at McGill University's Schulich School of Music.
+All original members of the band were students at McGill University's Schulich School of Music.
 The earliest iteration of the band formed for an informal jam session at a house party hosted on the shared patio of guitarist Stein's apartment a block away from the Mont-Royal Metro station.
 Originally, Busty and the Bass performed exclusively instrumental compositions and covers of popular songs, embracing horn melodies in the absence of a lead vocalist.

-According to vocalist Nick Ferraro, the band's name stuck after it came up during their first week of playing together.
+According to former vocalist Nick Ferraro, the band's name stuck after it came up during their first week of playing together.
 While the band once considered finding a more serious name, Ferraro says they enjoy the irony of a collective having a mystery front person, and the opportunity for all members of the band to be "Busty" at some point.

 In the fall of 2014, Busty and the Bass launched a bid to compete for the title of Canada's Top University Band.
 The band's first-ever song with vocals, "Tryna Find Myself," was also their entry to the CBC competition.
 On 27 October 2014, CBC and TD Bank announced Busty and the Bass as the winners of the nationwide competition.
 Busty and the Bass was awarded a $10,000 prize and a concert at Montreal's Corona Theatre opening for Arkells.